 Jack Daniels BBQ Sauce

 Home chefs can all agree on this: making homemade sauces is more cost-effective and way tastier than anything you’ll buy at the grocery store.

 Plus, you can make as much as you want, whenever you want!
 And, you have the flexibility to sprinkle in the spices and seasonings you like best.
 It’s a win-win!

-You can’t underestimate the power of good (or great!) sauces.
-Honestly, it can make or break your entire dish.
+Good (or great!) sauces can make or break your entire dish.
 Anything too runny, too tangy, too sweet, or too spicy overwhelms the whole plate.

 - Jack Daniels Whiskey – No room for swapping this guy out!
 It’s how we get that iconic rich, sweet, and smoky flavor.

 - Ketchup and Tomato Sauce – Your favorite ketchup and plain ol’ tomato sauce are all you need to form the base of the Jack Daniels BBQ sauce.